-- (i) Composite product evaluation for Smart Cards and similar devices (see AIS 36).
-According to this concept the relevant guidance documents of the underlying platform and the document ETR for composite evaluation from the platform evaluation (refer to the guidance documents and the ETR for composite evaluation [18] covered by [16]) have been applied in the TOE evaluation. - (ii) Guidance for Smartcard Evaluation. - (iii) Application of Attack Potential to Smartcards (see AIS 26). - (iv) Functionality classes and evaluation methodology of physical and deterministic random number generators.
+(i) Composite product evaluation for Smart Cards and similar devices (see AIS 36).
+According to this concept the relevant guidance documents of the underlying platform (refer to the guidance documents covered by [20] and [21]) and the document ETR for composite evaluation from the platform evaluation ([22]) have been applied in the TOE evaluation.

+- (ii) Guidance for Smartcard Evaluation. - (iii) Application of Attack Potential to Smartcards (see AIS 26). - (iv) Functionality classes and evaluation methodology of physical and deterministic random number generators.